Mickey1992/JavaStudy/Java Reflection.md

 Field[] fields = classObject.getField("fieldName");
 ```

+If no field exists with the name given as parameter to the getField() method, a `NoSuchFieldException` will be thrown.

 - we can use the `getName()` method  to get the field name
 - we can use the `getType()` method  to get the field type

 -**getting and setting field values**
    I have create a `Person` object as following